mbenigni/my_site/content/authors/mattbenigni/_index.md

 - Researchers
 - Visitors
 ---
 I am a technical and strategic data science advisor within the Department of Defense.
-I specialize in building enterprise analytic teams and enabling digital transformation, and currently serve as the Chief Data Scientist for USSOCOM’s Global Analytics Platform.
+I specialize in building enterprise analytic teams and enabling digital transformation.

+I currently serve as the Chief Data Scientist for USSOCOM’s Global Analytics Platform.
 My interests are at the intersection of data science and national security with a focus on applied intelligence augmentation through machine learning.
-I am interested in collaboration with fellow practitioners from industry, academia, law enforcement and security.

-I am not seeking job opportunities, nor am I an entry point for vendor solutions into the Department of Defense.
+I welcome collaboration with fellow practitioners from industry, academia, law enforcement and security.
+I am neither seeking job opportunities, nor an entry point for vendor solutions into the Department of Defense.